pdt590/prj-esp-wifi-credentials-ap/README.md

-# esp8266-wifi-credentials-webserver-eeproom
+# esp-wifi-credentials

-Esp8266 Wifi credentials provisioning using webserver
+Wifi credentials provisioning for ESP using softAP

 ## References